Thrive Relentless Review And Buying Advice

 Powder: No powder but I’d much rather be on the Renegade in pow here because this is pretty flat.
 I actually thought this was flat camber at first but there is a mellow camber in it.
 I’ve never had an easy floating experience with a completely flat board or camber.
 If you are a good rider it will plane well and you won’t have issues but if you are someone who is into the easy floating feel in powder this will most likely tax your back leg.

 Turn Initiation and Carving: At first I thought this was a flat camber board but it turns out it has a mellow camber which makes more sense.
 I kept thinking wow this carves well for a flat camber board and what did they do to make it feel like camber.
 Quick edge to edge transitioning was not happening and I realized I’d be happier with a smaller size.
 The 158 was just too much board for my size 9 feet.
 It’ was pretty much medium to wide turns only and it required more effort than I thought to even skid a turn into a stop or spray snow.
-Carving took some work for me to just get the board from one side of the groomer to another and I could not get it to go back up hill no matter how hard I leaned into it but again this board isn’t made for my size 9 boot.
-Despite that the carve felt pretty good and I bet a bigger foot like a size 11 would have a lot of fun laying hard into a turn and be able to throw this around pretty well.
+The carving took some work for me to just get the board from one side of the groomer to another and I could not get it to go back uphill no matter how hard I leaned into it but again this board isn’t made for my size 9 boot.
+Despite that, the carve felt pretty good and I bet a bigger foot like a size 11 would have a lot of fun laying hard into a turn and be able to throw this around pretty well.
 Despite being out of my element size wise you could feel a nice lively spring to the board from turn to turn.

 Speed: Pretty fast and it felt pretty comfortable and stable picking up speed.
 It liked to build momentum and it felt pretty stable at speed for a twin.
 It also had a decent glide to it.
 So this is a fast twin.